JaggedToTheMax/Unity-Combo-Tree/README.md

 # ComboTree
  An alternative to Unity's Mecanim made for a combo focused combatsystem.
-It was made using the graphView and playables api which allows altering of the animationcontroller at runtime.
+It was made using the graphView and playables api which allows you to alter the animationcontroller at runtime.